Baking Steel Bakers Percentage Explained

 Whether it's bread or pizza dough, grams are the gold standard when you want to dial it in.
 Measuring by weight means:

 Need the numbers done for you?
-Our dough calculator’s waiting at the bottom of this post plug click this to see it now.
+Our dough calculator's waiting at the bottom of this post — click here to see it now.

 How to Use This Calculator

-No math degree required here just pizza or bread love.
+No math degree required — just pizza or bread love.

 Ready to Bake?

-Once you’ve got your numbers, head straight to our 72-Hour Pizza Dough Recipe for step-by-step instructions.
-This calculator makes the math easy the recipe makes the pizza legendary.
+Once you've got your numbers, head straight to our 72-Hour Pizza Dough Recipe for step-by-step instructions.
+Or grab a bag of our 72-Hour Pizza Dough Mix and skip the measuring entirely.
+Either way — this calculator makes the math easy, the recipe makes the pizza legendary.

 Final Thoughts